arphillips06/ti4-tracker/README.md

 Invoke-RestMethod -Uri -Method GET http://localhost:8080/games/1/players
 ```
 Please note that were there is an ```int``` in the URL this is the ID of the game.
 If any more games are made then that number should be updated to reflect the new request.
 ---
+##Contributing

+Issues will be raised to keep track of work, please assign to yourself and then make a brach to work on it.
+Please PR back to main once done.

+---
 ### Contributing